orogeny/lm-code-book-manager-api-ts/README.md

 ##### Success

-- 303 - See Other[^1]
+- 204 - No Content
-- Location: /books

-  If the book was successfully deleted the client will receive a 303 - See Other response plus a Location header containing the URL to the books collection.
+  If the book was successfully deleted the client will receive a 204 - No Content response.

 ##### Unknown BookId

-- 404 - Not Found[^2]
+- 404 - Not Found[^1]

 If the bookId is numeric but was not found in the Book repository the client will receive a 404 - Not Found response indicating that no book exists with that id and no action was taken.